rodonisi/llhd-docs/docs/LLHDOps.md

 Represents a storage element

 This instruction represents a storage element.
-At the beginning it is initialized with the `init` value.
+It drives its output onto the 'signal' value.
 An arbitrary amount of triggers can be added to the storage element.
-They are triples consisting of the new value to be stored if the trigger applies, and the mode and trigger value which specify when this trigger has to be applied.
+However, at least one is required.
+They are quadruples consisting of the new value to be stored if the trigger applies, the mode and trigger value which specify when this trigger has to be applied as well as a delay.
+Optionally, each triple may also have a gate condition, in this case the trigger only applies if the gate is one.
 If multiple triggers apply the left-most in the list takes precedence.
-Optionally, each triple may also have a gate condition, in this case the trigger only applies if the gate is one.

 There are five modes available: